Zafri Khan

-Zafri Khan (ﻇﻔﺮﯼ ﺧﺎﻥ; born November 25, ?) is a Pakistani actor and comedian.
-Born in Punjab (Faisalabad).
-He is best known for his work in Pakistan theatre, based in Lahore.
+Zafri Khan (ﻇﻔﺮﯼ ﺧﺎﻥ; born 25 November 1970) is a Pakistani actor and comedian.

+He is best known for his work in Punjabi theatre, based in Lahore.
 He also has a successful career in television and films.
-Khan is famous for his Slapstick comedy.
+Khan is famous for his slapstick comedy.
 He has acted with a number of other comedians including Nasir Chinyoti, Murtaza Hassan, Naseem Vicky, Amanullah, Babu Baral, Sohail Ahmad, Iftikhar Thakur, Anwar Ali, Tariq Teddy and Sakhawat Naz.

 Early life

-Zafri Khan was born in Punjab on November 25.
+Zafri Khan was born in Punjab on 25 November 1970.

+Before beginning his career in comedy, Zafri Khan worked as a tailor.

+Fellow actor and comedian Wajid Khan is his first cousin.

 Career

 Early work

-Zafri Khan started his career from Pakistan Theatre.
+Zafri Khan started his career from Pakistan theatre.
 His acclaimed theatre career has continued to flourish and he is now regarded as one of the most popular stage actors.

 2010s: Established star

 In 2016, Khan participated in Indian comedy competition show called Mazaak Mazaak Mein.
 He hosted a talk show called Afra Zafri on 24 News HD in 2018.
 Khan portrayed the role of Advocate Bilal in Punjabi movie Chal Mera Putt 2 His performance in the film was well received by critics.